AnderssonDennis/docker-idea-ALJD/README.md

   These commands deletes the Apache root folder /var/www/html, creates a symbolic link pointing towards our work dir, replaces port 80 to our own in the Apache config files and then runs Apache.

+# Capital-info dockerfile

+CMD npm install && npm run dev

+ These commands installs npm and then runs in Vite development mode.